-This is a photo shows Betty (age 10) and Peggy (age 8) Hughes, daughters of Captain James Hughes and his wife, Mabel.
-The photo was taken in July, 1924, while the Hughes family was stationed at Fort Sam Houston, San Antonio, Texas.
-Captain Hughes was the Battery Commander of the 15th Field Artillery.
+This photo by Captain Hughes is also labeled, "Monterey, Town vistas".
+The photo shows Monterey Bay, in California.
+Many boats are visible in the bay on both sides of the long pier.
+The photo appears to have been taken from behind a large stable facility.
+Large oil tanks are visible on the right of the photo.
+Buildings can be seen next to the bay and the town across the bay is probably Monterey.
+This photo is not dated but may have been taken when Captain Hughes was at the Battery Commander Headquarters with D Battery, 76th Field Artillery, Presidio of Monterey.
 James Clark Hughes was born in Topeka, Kansas, in 1888, and served in the Mexican Border Conflict, World War I, and World War II.
 He used an autographic camera to take pictures of friends, family, and places in the United States and Europe during World War I. After the Armistice was signed November 11, 1918, Captain Hughes became part of the Army of Occupation.
-He finally returned to the U. S. arriving July 31, 1919 as part of the 13th Field Artillery, 4th Division.
+He finally returned to the U.S. arriving July 31, 1919 as part of the 13th Field Artillery, 4th Division.
 He was assigned to Camp Dodge, Iowa until August, 1920.
 Then Captain Hughes was assigned to the Motor Transport School, Camp Holabird, Maryland for training in Army vehicles for six months.
 From there Hughes and the 13th F.A. went to Fort Lewis, Washington.
 Hughes was the Battery Commander of the 13th F.A.
 During this time he had applied for enlistment in the Regular Army.
 On September 7, 1920 he was discharged from the National Guard and appoint to the Regular Army.
 It was then that Captain Hughes and his family moved to Schofield Barracks, Hawaiian Territory where they stayed until September, 1923.
 His next appointment was as Battery Commander of the 15th Field Artillery at Fort Sam Houston.
 In September 1924, Hughes attended the Battery Officers Course in the School of Artillery at Fort Sill, Oklahoma for nine months.
 From 1924 until 1933 the Hughes family continued to be moved frequently from Ft.
 Sill to Houston, to Waco, back to Hawaii and eventually to Long Beach.
 It was here in 1935 that Hughes was promoted to Major.
 By August of 1940 he had been promoted to Lt.
 Colonel.
 In 1941, he commanded a Philippine regiment (Filipino soldiers led by American officers), which surrendered in 1942 on the Bataan peninsula.
 Hughes spent the next 41 months in various Japanese P.O.W. camps.
 He was liberated by Russian forces at Camp Hoten, Manchuria, in 1945.
 He was assigned permanent limited duty status and April 1, 1946 was promoted to Colonel.
 He retired from the Army March 20, 1948.
 Hughes died in 1964 and is buried in Arlington National Cemetery.